ustasb/docker-rails-template/README.md

 ## Preparing the Environment

 First, decide which environment you wish to use.
-Make a symbolic link called `.env` to the `.env.*` template you wish to use.
+Copy the selected environment file into `.env`.
 For example:

-    ln -s .env.development .env
+    cp .env.development .env

 Be sure to define any of the environment variables without values.